CheckPointSW/CloudGuardIaaS/deprecated/aws/templates/README.md

 # Deprecated AWS CloudFormation templates
 This directory contains deprecated CloudGuard IaaS solution templates.

-# How to deploy the templates
+# How to manually deploy the templates
 To deploy a CloudFormation template, follow these instructions:
 1. Log in and navigate to the [AWS CloudForamtion page](https://console.aws.amazon.com/cloudformation/)
 2. Click "*Create stack*"